jordangumm/merge_columns_backend/README.md

 #### A sample of my GRA work

-A django web-app pipeline for processing csv files to pass to MergeColumns Cappuccino web-app.
+A django web-app for processing csv files to pass to MergeColumns Cappuccino web-app.